Start here when you need to understand how SDK features work, why they behave a certain way, or how

 explains how the React Native SDK observes, gates, and emits tracking events, covering event

-types, the viewport state machine, default thresholds, consent gating, scroll context, screen
+types, the viewport state machine, default visibility and timing, consent gating, scroll context,